skruv/skruv/index.md

 **IMPORTANT**: When using `stateful` components any components of the same name must also use the exact same attribute keys!

-Non-skruv webcomponents should work normally by creating them with `h` like this: `h('my-web-component')({myattribute:
-'value'}, div({}, 'childnode'))`
+Non-skruv webcomponents should work normally by creating them with `h` like this: `h('my-web-component')({myattribute: 'value'}, div({}, 'childnode'))`

 ## Examples

-All these examples should be runnable with this HTML and after running `npm i skruv` in the same directory.
-Changing `./node_modules/skruv/` to `https://unpkg.com/skruv@latest/` works too if you prefer to not install:
+All these examples should be runnable with this HTML and after running `npm i skruv` in the same directory:

 <example-code language="markup" href="./examples/todo/index.html"></example-code>

 Where index.js contains the example code shown.

+These examples use `https://unpkg.com/skruv@latest/` as the source but you can load it locally by just changing that to `./node_modules/skruv/`.

 Examples shown here are marked by a red border to indicate them.